 The Ohio Slate is a weekly look at developments in Ohio’s gaming industry – including betting angles – as the state prepares to launch legal sportsbooks on Jan.
 1, 2023.

-Ohio Casino Control Commission Executive Director Matt Schuler believes the process to build a sports betting platform in Ohio is moving steadily along as Ohioans anticipate being able to bet on sports come Jan.
+Ohio Casino Control Commission Executive Director Matt Schuler believes the process to build a mobile sports betting app platform in Ohio is moving steadily along as Ohioans anticipate being able to bet on sports come Jan.
 1, 2023.

 “We put together a strategic plan that really formed in December and I’m happy to say that every aspect of that, all the way through today, is on time or ahead of schedule,” said Schuler, speaking with OH Bets following the commission’s July meeting on Wednesday.
 “So, there’s a lot of work to do.
 There’s six more months left, or a little less, before this is up and running.
 What we’re looking at now is really the time to roll up our sleeves.

 “It’s been a very intense process to get where we are now, in getting the rules up, the applications drafted, getting those out, working on systems for electronic licensure for the Type C gaming hosts, as well as an internet portal for all of the submissions from all of our license applicants. … So, there’s a lot going on behind the scenes.”

 Part of the process has been trying to get the final approval for five batches of rules.
 Batch 5, which consists of regulations that address advertising, promotion, and sports gaming compliance, still needs to receive final approval.

 Over the last month, the commission has also begun to receive applications for sports wagering licenses from stakeholders.
 The second installment window designated for applicants seeking licenses for Type C sports gaming hosts and second-designated Mobile Management Service Providers began on Friday and will run through Aug.
 15. The first installment window was held from June 15 to July 15 for applicants seeking Type A and Type B licenses.